Interested in joining an inspiring learning community?

 With each learning area or classroom, good facilities in schools allow spaces for many different activities.

 Whether it’s reading, group work, project spaces, a wet area, a space for reflection, or for presentations, both students and teachers have the ability to find the resources they need – whether it’s wireless or wired technology – when they need it.

 “[Through modern facilities], inquiries are shared, interventions devised collaboratively and reflections based on both self and peer observations, which leads to a more robust, continuously improving community of practices,” Osborne writes.

 In addition to flexibility, openness, and easy access to resources, it’s also important for learning environments to be clean and fresh to keep students motivated and focused.

-"The theme of the new school facilities at ISB highlights our refresh and remodeling plan which includes visible teaching and learning spaces so that our community has the ability to observe and celebrate the innovative work of students and teaching staff.
+"The theme of the school facilities at ISB highlights our refresh and remodeling plan which include visible teaching and learning spaces so that our community has the ability to observe and celebrate the innovative work of students and teaching staff.

 The visible spaces must also be flexible to support the differentiating needs of the positive learning environments and activities the teaching staff provides students each day.